MadelineRLuth/MadelineRLuth.github.io/index.md

 ![group photo](https://pbs.twimg.com/profile_banners/1198263575577534466/1575651873/600x200)

-#### Social Media Management
-I run the Twitter handles for both the [Winzeler Lab](https://twitter.com/WinzelerLabUCSD) and [MalDA](https://twitter.com/MalariaTargetID).

 #### Funding
-My graduate work is partially supported by a Ruth L. Kirschstein Institutional National Research Award from the National Institute for General Medical Sciences ([T32 GM008666](https://grantome.com/grant/NIH/T32-GM008666-16)) as a fellow in the [UCSD Genetics Training Program](http://genetics.ucsd.edu).
+My graduate work was partially supported by a Ruth L. Kirschstein Institutional National Research Award from the National Institute for General Medical Sciences ([T32 GM008666](https://grantome.com/grant/NIH/T32-GM008666-16)) as a fellow in the [UCSD Genetics Training Program](http://genetics.ucsd.edu).

 #### Teaching Experience
 In Winter 2018, I was a Teaching Assistant for [Deborah Yelon](https://www-biology.ucsd.edu/research/faculty/dyelon)'s section of BICD100, an introduction to genetics.
 I lead 2 weekly discussion sections focused heavily on problem-solving, managed grading, and organized review sessions for midterm and final exams.